mniet2009/web/SECURITY.md

 # Security Policy

-The Jenkins project takes security seriously.
+The Jenkins project takes security very seriously.
 We make every possible effort to ensure users can adequately secure their automation infrastructure.

 You can find more information in the [general Security Policy](https://github.com/jenkinsci/.github/blob/master/SECURITY.md), this policy is specific to our Docker images.